phyletica/ecoevolity-model-prior/docs-source/source/sim-analyses.rst

     for script_path in *308303035.sh; do ../../bin/psub "$script_path"; done

-.. note:: If you are not working on a different cluster, you will need
+.. note:: If you are working on a different cluster, you will need
     to either update the ``../../bin/psub`` to work for your system, or replace ``../../bin/psub`` with whatever command is used on your cluster to submit jobs.